 Cover crops are part of nutrient cycles as they take up excess nutrients (predominantly nitrogen) from the previous season and places it in its biomass.
 When the biomass starts decomposing these nutrients are recycled back into the topsoil, making it easier to be taken up by the follow up cash crops.
-Some cover crops have deeper roots than cash crops, which allows them to scavenge for nutrients beyond normal rooting depths.
+Some cover crops have deeper roots than cash crops, which allows it to scavenge for nutrients beyond normal rooting depths.

-Cover crops differ in how quickly they release nutrients back into the soil.
-For instance, a rye cover crop would take longer to decompose than vetch, therefore the vetch should release the nutrients back into the soil quicker than rye.
-However, rye would provide a protective cover for a longer period.
 While selecting cover crops it is important to keep the carbon to nitrogen ratio (C:N) in mind.
-C:N ratio indicates the mass of carbon to the mass of nitrogen in a substance.
-Soil microbes have a C:N ratio of 8:1.
-Their diet prefers a ratio of 24:1 using 16 parts of carbon for energy and 8 parts for maintenance.
+The C:N ratio indicates the mass of carbon to the mass of nitrogen in a substance.
+Soil microbes' diet prefer a ratio of 24:1, using 16 parts of carbon for energy and 8 parts for maintenance.
 The C:N ratio of everything in and on the soil can have a significant effect on decomposition of crop residues.
+Therefore, cover crops differ in how quickly they release nutrients back into the soil.
 For instance, a cover crop with a very high C:N ratio like rye would take longer to decompose than a cover with a lower ratio like vetch.
-Therefore, slightly higher C:N ratios are often preferred seeing that it would provide a protective cover for longer, however this may cause a negative N period in your soil.
+Therefore, vetch should release nutrients back into the soil quicker than rye, while rye would provide a protective cover for a longer period.
+Slightly higher C:N ratios are often preferred seeing that it would provide a protective cover for longer, however this may cause a negative N period in your soil.
 Keep this in mind with early nitrogen applications for the follow-up crop.
 While it is important to have a lasting soil cover it is also important to have residues that decompose to release nutrients and build organic carbon.

-Cover crop mixtures plays a large role in getting the best of both worlds where you can have one component with a high C:N ratio providing cover for long periods and another having a low C:N ratio that releases nutrients back into the soil at earlier stages.
+Cover crop mixtures play a large role in getting the best of both worlds, seeing that you can have one component with a high C:N ratio providing cover for long periods and another having a low C:N ratio that releases nutrients back into the soil at earlier stages.
 Cover crops may increase or decrease N fertilizer needs for the following crop in the rotation.
 Because decomposition happens quickly, so does plant available nitrogen (PAN) release or immobilization (negative PAN).
 The amount of PAN released from a cover crop depends on the species and growth stage.
 Green leafy plant material normally has high N concentrations leading to higher PAN when decomposed.
 More mature plant material like stems have low N concentrations and low or negative PAN when decomposed.